pelletier/hg_publishall/README.markdown

 First, clone the repository, let's say in your home directory:

-    hg clone ssh://hg@bitbucket.org/Kizlum/hg-publishall ~/hg-publishall
+    hg clone ssh://hg@bitbucket.org/pelletier/hg-publishall ~/hg-publishall

-Then add the following to your .hgrc file in order to activate the extension:
+Then add the following to your `.hgrc` file in order to activate the extension:

     [extensions]
-    publishall = /Users/thomas/code/hg-publishall/hg-publishall/publishall.py
+    publishall = /Users/thomas/hg-publishall/publishall.py

 And voilà!